 development policies will play a key role in including large parts of the territory in the areas the field of renewable energy, hydropower strongly related to ethnic segregation. east German regions are less exposed to

-the strategy's coherence likely to benefit from plants exist mainly in The development of international demand

-and co-ordination of the positive aspects of the southern German integration strategies at and competition and
+the strategy's coherence and co-ordination of likely to benefit from the positive aspects of plants exist mainly in the southern German The development of integration strategies at international demand and competition and

 its implementation. globalisation. regions.
 Wind energy neighbourhood level is a have been less affected.

 Prevention and is mainly produced widespread strategy.
 Their unemployment

 adaptation are the in the northern and rate increased (in

 two main axes of the eastern regions of the percentage terms) much

 envisaged policy. country.
 Power plants less than in the west

 using biomass are to be German regions.

 found in rural regions

 where large quantities

 of energy crops can be

 produced.
 Photovoltaic

 solar energy shows a

 more dispersed pattern,

 with numerous small

 facilities in operation.

 It is recognised that

 the development of

 renewable energy,

 especially wind and

 biomass, may endanger

 the environment.